Nero103/Cafe-Sales-Analysis/README.md

 Photo by <a href="https://unsplash.com/@quentinrogeret?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Quentin Rogeret</a> on <a href="https://unsplash.com/photos/a-window-with-a-screen-and-a-clock-on-it-OqTf1qpXC0A?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 ## Overview
-This project analyzes a year's worth of transaction data for a café to uncover trends in product sales, revenue contributions, inventory inconsistencies, and underperforming items.
-The dataset included 10,000 rows of customer transactions with messy or incomplete attributes, requiring significant data cleaning before insight generation on consumer behavior and consumer insights.
+This analysis leverages Excel, SQL, and Power BI to explore a year's worth of café transaction data (10,000 purchases).
+The focus is on uncovering sales drivers, low performers, revenue trends, and inventory status.
+Insights are drawn to support data-driven decisions for marketing, product offerings, and operational supply chain improvements.

 ## Objective & Business Question
-This project aims to simulate a real-world business intelligence scenario by analyzing messy transaction data from a fictional café.
+This project aims to simulate a real-world data analysis scenario by analyzing messy transaction data from a fictional café.
 The goal is to extract actionable insights that inform strategic decision-making in marketing, operations, and inventory control.

-### Central Business Question:
+### Business Objective
+**Primary Question:**
-How can a café improve revenue, inventory accuracy, and product performance from a year of transaction data?
-This question guided the entire analytical workflow and led to the development of several sub-questions:
+How can the café improve revenue, optimize inventory, and enhance product performance using sales data insights?

+**Additional Questions:**

+- Which items generate the most revenue?

-- Which products are driving the most revenue, and which are underperforming?
+- What are the most and least purchased items each month?

+- Are certain products consistently underperforming?

+- What are the busiest months for café transactions?

-- Are inventory records consistent, or do gaps suggest operational risks?
+- Are there indicators of inventory risk?

-- What seasonal or monthly trends affect customer purchasing behavior?

-- How can product offerings and promotions be optimized to enhance profitability?

 ## Data Cleaning Summary
 Data cleaning required extensive use of SQL's data definition language (DDL), to update the table with cleaned attributes, and data manipulation language (DML) for feature engineering.
+Excel and Power BI were also used to standardize and model the data for specific Power BI functions.
 Below is the following done to clean the data.

+- *cafe_sales* was saved as *dirty_cafe_sales* to retain the original raw data

 - Used Excel to quickly change the date data attribute from MM/DD/YYYY to a standardized format

-- Standardized date format to YYYY-MM-DD HH:MM:SS and extracted month values for time-based analysis.
+- Standardized date format in SQL to YYYY-MM-DD HH:MM:SS and extracted month values for time-based analysis.

-- Replaced 'ERROR', 'UNKNOWN', and blank strings with NULL across key columns.
+- Replaced 'ERROR', 'UNKNOWN', and blank strings with null or 'Unspecified' across key columns.
+This step was especially taken in Power BI's Power Query using Replace

+- Since the percent of null data for transaction dates was 4.6% (0.046) of the dataset, and a general rule of thumb is that less than 5% can be filtered out without impacting that data, the nulls in transaction date were filtered out; and *dirty_cafe_sales* was saved as *new_cafe_sales* for later analysis and visualization in Power BI

-- Imputed missing numeric fields (Quantity, Price Per Unit) using the mean, after comparing to median.
+- Imputed missing numeric fields (Quantity, Price Per Unit) using the mean, after comparing to median and mean in SQL, as seen below.

 ```
---Quantity Mean
+--SQL Quantity Mean
 SELECT coalesce(SUM(Quantity), NULL) / COUNT(Quantity) AS mean_amount,
 		AVG(Quantity) AS mean_amount2
 FROM new_cafe_sales;

---Quantity Median
+--SQL Quantity Median
 WITH Ordered AS (
 SELECT
 	Quantity,